-Last updated January 2017
+Last updated December 2021

-Here are some non-traditional stone choices that’ll give you lots of dazzle, often (but not always) for less money.
-Using GemSelect.com, we roughly compared prices and quality of gems to that of an oval one-carat diamond, 8 mm x 5.5 mm, color H or above with small inclusion and a very good cut, which would run you about $3,000.
-Keep in mind that other stones are evaluated and sized differently, but these examples are based on gems that would both appear larger and cost less.
+Here are some nontraditional stone choices that’ll give you lots of dazzle, often (but not always) for less money.
+Using GemSelect.com, we roughly compared prices and quality of gems to that of an oval one-carat mined diamond, color H, with small inclusions and a very good cut, which would run you about $3,000.
+Keep in mind that stones are evaluated and sized differently; these examples are based on gems that would both appear larger and cost less.

 On the Mohs scale, which measures gemstone hardness, sapphires rate a 9 (diamonds are a 10), making the often deep-blue stones sturdy enough for daily wear.
 Sapphires, a member of the mineral corundum family, also come in fancy hues like purples, pinks, and paler blues.
+Sample price: $2,200

 On the Mohs scale, deep red rubies measure a 9 and are considered slightly less hard than sapphires or diamonds.
 Like their corundum cousins sapphires, they are durable enough for daily wear.
+Sample price: $2,800

 Ideally rich green in color, emeralds are beryl gemstones that owe their hills-of-Ireland hue to deposits of chromium and vanadium.
-Inclusions are a natural part of emeralds, and they make the stones softer and less durable than diamonds, sapphires, and rubies—meaning they’re less suitable for the daily wear-and-tear of an engagement ring.
+Inclusions are a natural part of emeralds, and they make the stones softer and less durable than diamonds, sapphires, and rubies (most measure 7.5 to 8 on the Mohs scale)—meaning they’re less suitable for the daily wear-and-tear of an engagement ring.
+Sample price: $1,700

 Due to their hardness and preciousness, sapphires and rubies are among the most popular gems for alternative engagement rings, along with the softer-yet-still-lovely emerald.
-But there are multiple other stones to consider for big purchases, from purple-yellow ametrine to the sapphire or ruby-like spinel, many of them a better deal than diamonds.
+But there are multiple other stones to consider for big purchases, from purple-yellow ametrine to the sapphire- or ruby-like spinel, with many of them a better deal than diamonds.
 It’s important to ask about hardness if you’re ISO a solitaire stone that will see heavy daily wear in a ring.
 Then, too, you’ll also want to consider a cut gem’s looks; many stones are cheaper than diamonds, but none match their sparkle.